ONLYOFFICE/onlyoffice-redmine/README.md

-= ONLYOFFICE Redmine plugin
+## ONLYOFFICE Redmine plugin

 This plugin enables users to edit office documents from Redmine using ONLYOFFICE Docs packaged as Document Server - Community or Enterprise
 Edition.

-== Features
+## Features
-* Create and edit text documents, spreadsheets, and presentations.
+* Edit text documents, spreadsheets, and presentations.
 * Co-edit documents in real-time: use two co-editing modes (Fast and Strict), Track Changes, comments, and built-in chat.

 Supported formats:

-* For viewing and editing: DOCX, XLSX, PPTX.
+* For editing: DOCX, XLSX, PPTX.
-* For converting to Office Open XML: ODT, ODP, ODS, DOC, XLS, PPT.
+* For viewing only: DOC, DOCX, DOCM, DOT, DOTX, DOTM, ODT, FODT, OTT, RTF, TXT, HTML, HTM, MHT, XML, PDF, DJVU, FB2, EPUB, XPS, XLS, XLSX, XLSM, XLT, XLTX, XLTM, ODS, FODS, OTS, CSV, PPS, PPSX, PPSM, PPT, PPTX, PPTM, POT, POTX, POTM, ODP, FODP, OTP.

-== Installing ONLYOFFICE Docs
+## Installing ONLYOFFICE Docs

 You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Redmine and any end clients.
 ONLYOFFICE Document Server must also be able to POST to Redmine directly.